brimdata/super/book/src/super-sql/types/network.md

 `128.32.130.100` or `10.0.0.1`.

-A 128-bit IPv6 is formed from a sequence of eight groups of four hecadecimal digits separate by colons (`:`).
+A 128-bit IPv6 is formed from a sequence of eight groups of four hecadecimal digits separated by colons (`:`).

 For IPv6 addresses,
-leading zeros in each group can be omitted (e.g., the sequence `2001:0db8` becomes `2001:db8`) and consecutive groups of zeros can be compressed using a double colon (::) but this can only be done once to avoid ambiguity, e.g.,
+leading zeros in each group can be omitted (e.g., the sequence `2001:0db8` becomes `2001:db8`) and consecutive groups of zeros can be compressed using a double colon (`::`) but this can only be done once to avoid ambiguity, e.g.,
 ```
 2001:0db8:0000:0000:0000:0000:0000:0001
 ```
 can be expressed as `2001:db8::1`.

-A value of type `net` is formed as an IPv4 or IPv6 address followed by a slash (`/`) followed by a decimal integer indicated the numbers of bits of contiguous network as in `128.32.130.100/24` or `fc00::/7`.
+A value of type `net` is formed as an IPv4 or IPv6 address followed by a slash (`/`) followed by a decimal integer indicating the numbers of bits of contiguous network as in `128.32.130.100/24` or `fc00::/7`.

 Note that unlike other SQL dialects that require IP addresses and networks to be formatted